maleck13/sprintbot/README.md

 ## Sprint Bot

-A service that watches your sprint gives useful information and integrates with rocket chat
+A service that watches your sprint gives useful information and integrates with rocket chat.

+Right now it will :

+- It will answer when asked ```sprintbot next```

+In the future it will:

 - It will watch for open pull requests and notify the room

-- It will answer when asked ```sprintbot next```

 -It will allow you to create a distinct log entry that can be seen via the team at ```sprintbot log <today>``` Creating an entry would be ```sprintbot log start mylog```